 One of the major construction projects of the city of Frankfurt is entering another decisive phase.
 We are talking about the extension of the U5 line into the Europaviertel.
 Already a few weeks ago, the giant tunnel boring machine (TBM) EVA has started its driving work for the second tube.
-This has now been communicated by head of transport Klaus Oesterling: "We are pleased that after a speedy conversion of the tunnel boring machine, the second driving has now started on schedule."
+This has now been announced by head of transport Klaus Oesterling: "We are pleased that after a speedy conversion of the tunnel boring machine, the second driving has now started on schedule."

 The north tube that will be created as a result will run roughly parallel to the south tube that has already been constructed.
 Over the next few months, EVA will now drive through the already constructed construction pit enclosure of the future Güterplatz station on the 840-metre long section and then continue to bore its way between Hohenstaufenstraße and Mainzer Landstraße to a few metres in front of the sealing structure on the existing building underneath the Platz der Republik.
 "Mechanical driving of the second tube is expected to last until the summer of 2021," said the commercial managing director of Stadtbahn Europaviertel Projektbaugesellschaft, Florian Habersack.